ginabethrussell/apax_weather_frontend/README.md

-## My Weather App
+## Clear Weather App

-My Weather App is a full stack web application which displays current weather data for US zipcodes for authenticated users.
+Clear Weather App is a full stack web application which displays current weather data for US zipcodes for authenticated users.
 Users can add and delete locations.
 Users and locations are stored in a backend database.
 The frontend application is built with React, React Router, JavaScript, and Material UI.

 ### App User Requirements
 1. A user can create a new account